Creates a choropleth map from an object of class sf

 - dig.lab

-number of digits in legend (default is 2)
+Integer.
+Number of digits to display in legend labels (default = 2).

 - legend_title